anyuser/unity-input/readme.md

 2. Add the button/axis to the ButtonType or AxisType enum
 3. Add the button/axis to the GetButton or GetAxis function
-4. (only when adding a new axis) add the axis to the input manager

 ## CHANGE AND ADD CONFIGS